caffeineLover/Voices-From-The-Rust-World/documentation/README.md

 3. Confirm the narrator JSON is under `assets/<voicepackdomain>/config/voicesfromtherustworld/narrators/`.
 4. Confirm the `sound` value uses your voice-pack domain and omits `.ogg`.
 5. Confirm the Ogg file exists under `assets/<voicepackdomain>/sounds/narration/<lorecode>/piece<number>.ogg`.
-6. Use `.vfrw book <lorecode> [piece]` to spawn the matching lore book and verify the lore code and piece number you are testing.
+6. Use `.vfrw book <lorecode> [piece]` to spawn the matching lore book, then open it to test automatic playback.
 7. If `.vfrw book` fails, try the raw `/giveitem` command from the Debugging With Books section.